PetitCoinCoin/everybody-codes/02_The_Song_of_Ducks_and_Dragons/stats.md

 Q11 was fun, especially P3.
 I knew it would run for hours if I didn't find the trick.
 Anyway, P2 is now the slowest part, with ~10sec (python) and ~0.5sec (pypy) runtimes.
 Also, 152nd for P3... so close to getting a point even if being late to the party :smiling_face_with_tear:

 Surprised by Q12, which was relatively easy (especially  after Q10 !).
 Anyway P3 is not optimal, but it works in a reasonnable amount of time, so that's enough.
 And again, so close to getting a point (153rd !)

+Q13 was also surprinsingly easy.
+P3 could probably be optimized (runs in 8-9sec).
+But I prefered to refactor the code in order to use exactly the same code for all 3 parts.